 The most important factor for a Maryland judge to consider in making a custody decision is ultimately a child’s best interests.
 The factors that the judge feels most accurately define the child’s best interests will additionally apply to court decisions on parent visitation schedule and physical custody arrangements.

-For more information on child custody, call the family law attorneys of Rodier Family Law today.
+For more information on child custody, contact the family law and child custody attorneys at Rodier Family Law today.